 2002 - Sandra Bates, GSA

-The John J. Franke award is bestowed annually at the Management of Change (MOC) conference to recognize a government employee who has made extraordinary and long-term contributions to creating a more effective, innovative and responsive government.
-John J. Franke was a long time senior executive who was committed to the idea of a government that truly and effectively serves the public and was known for his respect for the individuals with whom he worked, regardless of their position or title.
+Each year ACT-IAC recognizes a government employee who has made extraordinary, impactful and innovative contributions to the government community over a sustained period of time.
+The award is presented in the spirit of John J. Franke, a long time senior executive who was committed to the idea of a government that truly and effectively serves the public and was known for his respect for the individuals with whom he worked, regardless of their position or title.

 2016 - Dee Delaney, AT&T